fbpx

 If you have student loan debt, you are certainly not alone.
 In fact, as of 2022, there are an estimated 44.7million Americans who have student loan debt, according to Education Data.org.

-While having student loans can influence your mortgage in several ways, it’s not a deal breaker.
-It’s important to remember that student loans are no different than any other type of debt you may have.
-Lenders aren’t deterred by this specific debt, instead, they are looking at your financial situation in its entirety.
-If you’re considering homeownership you may want to look for ways to reduce your DTI ratio.
-One way to do this may be by lowering your student loan payments.
+One way to do this may be by lowering student loan payments.
 This can be done in several ways.
-The first is by applying for an income-driven repayment plan which adjusts your payments based on your current income and family size.
-Just be sure that this option will reduce your payments and not increase them.
+The first is by applying for an income-driven repayment plan which adjusts payments based on an individual’s current income and family size.
+It is crucial to make sure that this option will reduce payments and not increase them.
 It may also require larger payments later in the loan.
-If you have private student loans, you may also want to consider refinancing your student loans which could qualify you for a lower interest rate.
-While your term may be extended, this could result in lower monthly payments and therefore freeing up more money each month that could go towards a mortgage payment.
-Talk to your student loan servicer to make sure you’re comfortable with all the terms of any repayment plan or refinancing options before you make the change.
+With private student loans, it may be smart to consider refinancing student loans which could allow a homebuyer to qualify for a lower interest rate.
+While the term may be extended, this could result in lower monthly payments and therefore freeing up more money each month to go towards a mortgage payment.
+Discussing with a student loan servicer is key in order to make sure that all the terms of any repayment plan or refinancing are the best options before making the change.

 Student Loan Forgiveness and Homeownership